gardenlinux/gardenlinux-nvidia-installer/README.md

 ## Disclaimer

-Drivers build with this project are only supported on Garden Linux, the open source operating system.
+Drivers built with this project are only supported on Garden Linux, the open source operating system.
 Furthermore, only drivers for non consumer graphics cards are supported.